ShingenPizza/Smooth_Fluids/readme.md

 \* ATM I do not support recipes:
 * that have the normal/expensive _difficulties_,
-* with probabilities or result amount ranges,
+* with result amount ranges,
 * with a single (type, not quantity) item result in a different-than-usual format that i didn't figure out how to handle nicely yet,
 * and obviously recipes with no fluid components.